AndersDeath/diary2/000-current.md

 # 14 Januar - Sonstag - Berlin - 481 Tag der Einwanderung

 The day was nice.
 I did something.
-Me and Ksusha were sitting at home
+Me and Ksusha were sitting at home and tried to prepare everything